What was Operation Reinhard?

-There were only a handful of survivors in all three camps, mostly due to prisoner uprisings that allowed for several Jews to escape.
-In Treblinka, there were about 70 Jewish survivors.
-In Belzec, only two Jews survived.
+There were only a handful of survivors from all three camps, mostly due to prisoner uprisings that allowed for several Jews to escape.
+At Treblinka, there were about 70 Jewish survivors.
+At Belzec, only two Jews survived.
 Only one of the two Belzec survivors, Rudolf Reder, remained alive to testify after the war.
-In Sobibor, there were about 47 Jewish survivors.
+At Sobibor, there were about 47 Jewish survivors.
 More survivors emerged from Sobibor and Treblinka because Jewish laborers revolted and escaped in both locations (Treblinka, August 1943; Sobibor, October 1943).

 Most of the victims were Polish Jews from two districts: (1) the Generalgouvernement districts of Warsaw, Radom, Krakow, Lublin, and Galicia, and (2) from the Zichenau and Bialystok districts, which had been annexed to Nazi Germany.
 The remainder came from Germany, Austria, today’s Czech Republic, Slovakia, Macedonia, France, the Netherlands, Lithuania, and Belorussia.

 Between March 1942 and October 1943, an estimated 1,400,000 Jews were murdered in Treblinka, Belzec, and Sobibor.
-Only an infinitesimal percentage was selected for labor duty, whether within the camps themselves or in nearby labor camps.
-It is estimated that the number of Jews murdered in Treblinka was at least 713,555; at Belzec, at least 434,508; and at Sobibor, at least 170,165.
+Only an infinitesimal percentage were selected for labor duty, whether within the camps themselves or in nearby labor camps.
+It is estimated that the number of Jews murdered at Treblinka was at least 713,555; at Belzec, at least 434,508; and at Sobibor, at least 170,165.
 These figures are probably low, as not all transports are known.
-A generally accepted figure is 1,400,000.
+A generally accepted total figure is 1,400,000.

 The camps today:

 Despite the Nazis’ attempt to remove all evidence of mass murder, many important and critical traces remained of the camps.
 The traces clearly highlight the function of the camps.
-The mass graves at Sobibor and Belzec have been located.
+For example, the mass graves at Sobibor and Belzec have been located.
 There are, however, no intact buildings or visible remains of the camps.
 Aerial photographs and modern excavations have provided information about the layout of the camps.
-The sites today are grassy, sandy areas covered with trees.
+The sites today are grassy and sandy areas covered with trees.
 All three camps now have memorials with small museums.

-Photo Credit: United States Holocaust Memorial Museum, courtesy of Muzeum Regionalne w Tomascow Lubelski
+Photo Credit: United States Holocaust Memorial Museum, courtesy of Muzeum Regionalne w Tomaszowie Lubelskim

 A sign in Polish from the Belzec killing center that reads, “Attention!
 All belongings must be handed in at the counter except for money, documents and other valuables, which you must keep with you.
 Shoes should be tied together in pairs and placed in the area marked for shoes.
 Afterward, one must go completely naked to the showers.”